 You want a drone that has a longer flight time, right?
 Of course, otherwise you probably wouldn’t be reading this article!
 Well, it may just be time to upgrade your drone to stay in the air longer.
 There are many options out there, if you do a little research you’ll be sure to find one that fits your specific needs.
-And if you’re looking to use a drone for commercial purposes, check out our drone bundles!
+And if you’re looking to use a drone for commercial purposes, send us an email or give us a call, and we can set you up.
 They feature great flight time, come equipped with extra batteries, and 1-year of Botlink Standard drone mapping and control software, perfect for your business needs.

 9. Buy Extra Batteries

 Okay, so this doesn’t necessarily improve flight time, but it will keep you up in the air longer overall!
 Having spare batteries ready to go is perfect for flying large areas.
 It’s also smart to have a few on hand in case one of your batteries decides it doesn’t have enough juice left to power your drone.
 An average lithium battery can be fully charged and drained between 300 and 500 times before it needs to be replaced if taken care of properly.
 Even though batteries last a relatively long time, we always recommend having an extra one on hand just in case any problems arise.